 4.2.
-MailerLite’s data storage centers are in the European Union and have information storage security certificates (ISO 27001) as well as certificates of IT service management (ISO 20000) that ensure safety of Customer Data.
+MailerLite’s data storage center is in the European Union and has information storage security certificate (ISO 27001) that ensures safety of Customer Data.

 5.1.
 MailerLite maintains policies and procedures for the management of encryption mechanisms and cryptographic keys in MailerLite’s cryptosystem.

 5.2.
 MailerLite enlists encryption at rest and in transit between public networks, as applicable, according to industry-standard practice.

 MailerLite uses a range of third-party Sub-Processors to assist it in providing the Services (as described in the DPA).